 CLEVR Money is the credit union which covers the Fylde Coast and Preston, and anyone living or working in those areas can become a member.
 A not-for-profit organisation, CLEVR Money reinvests funds back into providing ethical financial services for the community.
 It provides the ideal alternative for people considering payday or high interest online loans, and currently has more than 5,200 members locally.

-Anthony Brookes, business development manager for CLEVR Money, said: “It’s fantastic to welcome Renaissance as a credit union Payroll Partner, and it’s wonderful they’re supporting their employees and the local community by coming on board.
+A spokesperson for CLEVR Money, said: “It’s fantastic to welcome Renaissance as a credit union Payroll Partner, and it’s wonderful they’re supporting their employees and the local community by coming on board.
 Providing staff with an easy way to save, and giving them the option of ethical borrowing, is a great thing for a company to do.